-They’re not but issues like these are huge and serious problems for us where animals are afflicted at very specific and rare occasions.
+They’re not, but issues like these are huge and serious problems for us where animals are only afflicted with these problems at very specific and rare occasions.

 Aside from the ability to dwell on things something else is a huge factor in giving us emotional problems.

 Evolution was faced with a problem when humans began to develop larger and larger brains, the well practiced act of giving birth was in danger of getting dangerously difficult, a disaster for any species.
 The evolutionary solution?
 To find a point at which the baby’s head was viable for the birth canal we had to be born years prematurely, in terms of neurological development.
 This solution is often referred to as The Extended Childhood